 - Review of the critical path made it possible to reschedule to avoid major holidays (Christmas, Easter), so increasing the chances of successful implementation.

-Project phase able to start 20 weeks earlier than originally planned.
+Project phase enabled to start 20 weeks earlier than originally planned.

 - A manufacturer in France had difficulties in delivering according to schedule, so suffering a loss of credibility with the customer.

 - The plan was to focus on deliveries over several months, to prepare the ground for improved relationships, then to encourage “pull” from the customer’s customers.

 - During online remote coaching following a workshop, the situation was systematically analysed.